SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-storage.md

 ### Operations

-The **Azure Storage - Operations** dashboard provides details like total write in bytes, total read, total ingress by storage account, total egress by storage account.
-Also it gives storage account statistic insights like total read count, read bytes, max/avg read latency, total write count, write bytes, and max/avg write latency.
-It also shows status code trend.
+The **Azure Storage - Operations** dashboard provides details like total write in bytes, total read, total ingress by storage account, and total egress by storage account.
+It also provides storage account statistic insights such as total read count, read bytes, max/avg read latency, total write count, write bytes, and max/avg write latency.
+In addition, it also displays the status code trend.

 Use this dashboard to:
     * View amount of write data in MB.